MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 Service principals are an Azure Active Directory app registration you create within your tenant to perform unattended resource and service level operations.
 They're a unique type of user identity with an app name, application ID, tenant ID, and client secret or certificate for a password.
 Power BI Premium uses the same service principal functionality as Power BI Embedded.

-Service principals can also be used with the XMLA endpoint to automate dataset management tasks such as provisioning workspaces, deploying models, and dataset refresh with:
+Service principals can be used with the XMLA endpoint to automate dataset management tasks such as provisioning workspaces, deploying models, and dataset refresh with:

 - PowerShell
 - Azure Automation